camicroscope/BFBridge/README.md

 inside the method where the crash happens.

-Besides, uncommenting "-Xcheck:jni" will likely help.
+Besides, uncommenting "-Xcheck:jni" will make JVM add extra safety checks.